Skip to main content

 Another use case, you wish to start the Windows Explorer program and navigate in your project's structure.
 Here too, it's possible, just run explorer.exe . to open it and load the current directory.
 See my "Open your Linux folder in Windows Explorer" article to read more about this feature.

-Final docker-compose.yml
+Final composer.yaml

 In the introduction of this article, I have said we will learn how to use Docker to install Joomla and start a new website in seconds.